Bryan011/Java-Calculator/README.md

-# Java-Calculator
+# Java-Calculators
-A Scientific Calculator programmed using Java
+An array of Calculators programmed using Java.